 Road Conditions Change with Seasons

-The drive from Jasper to Banff is great no matter the season.
+The drive is great no matter the season.
 Even in the winter, the Icefields Parkway is open unless avalanche conditions are too high during winter storms, or there has been a huge winter storm.
-Closures rarely last more than a day.
+Closures rarely last more than a day or two.
 Many people would say the best time to drive the Icefields Parkway is in the summertime, between mid-June to early September.
 This is when the days are long, the wildflowers are blooming, and the lakes are in their prime.

 In the winter, drivers should be prepared for winter driving conditions.
 Snowstorms are frequent in the winter, and ice is always present on the road during this time.
-Services are seasonal, so restaurants, accommodation, campsites, and fuel stations along the parkway close from November to April.
+Services are seasonal, so restaurants, accommodations, campsites, and fuel stations along the parkway close from November through April.
 Winter also means shorter days, which means less time to see all the sights, even if you get an early start.
+Driving at night, especially during a snowstorm, can be quite a scary experience.

-Fuel stations are available in Jasper and Lake Louise at a distance of 232 km; ensure to fill up before driving the road in the winter.
+Fuel stations are available in Jasper and Lake Louise at a distance of 232 km; ensure that you fill them up before driving the road in the winter.
 The TransCanada segment of the drive is typically in better condition, but it’s very common to find one lane of the road covered in ice and snow.

-Summer is the best time to drive between Jasper and Banff, but I would not let it detract you if visiting in the winter.
-We find the ski and winter sports are far better in Banff than in Jasper.
+Summer is the best time to drive between Jasper and Banff, but I would not let that detract you from visiting in the winter.
+We find the ski and winter sports are better in Banff than in Jasper.
 Banff also serves as a great base for ski resorts in the greater region, like in Golden (Kicking Horse Ski Resort) or Invermere (Panorama Ski Resort).

 Wildlife on the Road from Jasper to Banff